merovex-press/stranded-series/docs/ZZ-Bibliography/business-plan.md

 - **Printed.** A printed season should also cost $30 as it comprises the equivalent of 3 novels ($29.88)
 - **Audiobook.** Sell [Audible](https://www.acx.com/help/what-s-the-deal/200497690) at the season, making $3 per sale, $6 if I record it myself.

-Strand does not engage in subscription content services.
+Stranded does not engage in subscription content services.
 I do not want to monetize the direct relationship between author and audience so that I can focus on them as people and not dollar signs.

 ## Key Activities